Head injury: History

 The foundation for understanding human behavior and brain injury can be attributed to the case of Phineas Gage and the famous case studies by Paul Broca.
 The first case study on Phineas Gage's head injury is one of the most astonishing brain injuries in history.
 In 1848, Phineas Gage was paving way for a new railroad line when he encountered an accidental explosion of a tamping iron straight through his frontal lobe.
-Gage observed to be intellectually unaffected but exemplified post-injury behavioral deficits.
-These deficits include: becoming sporadic, disrespectful, extremely profane, and gave no regard for other workers.
+Gage observed to be intellectually unaffected, but exemplified post-injury behavioral deficits, including becoming sporadic, disrespectful, extremely profane, and giving no regard for other workers.
 Gage started having seizures in February 1860, dying only four months later on May 21, 1860.

 Ten years later, Paul Broca examined two patients exhibiting impaired speech due to frontal lobe injuries.
-Broca's first patient lacked productive speech.
-He saw this as an opportunity to address language localization.
-It wasn't until Leborgne, formally known as "tan", died when Broca confirmed the frontal lobe lesion from an autopsy.
+Broca's first patient, Leborgne, lacked productive speech, which Broca saw as an opportunity to address language localization; when the patient, formally known as "tan", died, Broca confirmed the frontal lobe lesion on autopsy.
 The second patient had similar speech impairments, supporting his findings on language localization.
 The results of both cases became a vital verification of the relationship between speech and the left cerebral hemisphere.
 The affected areas are known today as Broca's area and Broca's Aphasia.

 A few years later, a German neuroscientist, Carl Wernicke, consulted on a stroke patient.
 The patient experienced neither speech nor hearing impairments but had a few brain deficits.
 These deficits included: lacking the ability to comprehend what was spoken to him and the words written down.
 After his death, Wernicke examined his autopsy that found a lesion located in the left temporal region.
 This area became known as Wernicke's area.
 Wernicke later hypothesized the relationship between Wernicke's area and Broca's area, which was proven fact.